nikeshgitpro611/reactjs/README.md

 ```

 ```
-Promise Chaning
+Promise changing
 let promise = new Promise((resolve, reject) => {
   resolve('step 1');
 });
-//Promising Chaning handle by multiple then in asyn operation promise
+//Promising changing handle by multiple then in async operation promise
   .then((data) => {
     console.log(data);